martinvonz/jj/docs/tutorial.md

 ```

 You might have noticed that even though we asked to check out some commit
-(`080a9b37ff7e`), our working copy commit ended being another commit
+(`080a9b37ff7e`), our working-copy commit ended being another commit
 (`608c179a60df`).
 That is because `jj co` (short for `jj checkout`) creates a
 new commit on top of the commit you asked it to check out.
 The new commit is for
-the working copy changes.
+the working-copy changes.
 (There's some more nuance to this.
 We'll go through
 that in a bit.)

 ## Creating our first change